Cambridge District Scout Archive

 Ken was writing of events years before his involvement in Scouting.
 There is no indication from this report as to whether this was a topic spoken of by older Scouters or from Ken’s inclusive historical research.
 It does read as if the ‘troubles’ were reports from older Scouters involved in the event.
 Quite how these manifested themselves within the district is not recorded.

-Most of the literature closest to the Order describe concern at the underlying military influences and do not quote specific local incidents or individuals.
-The terms used by these sources are not extreme or damning of Scouting, but acknowledge the many good aspects from which they widely borrowed.
+Most of the literature closest to the Order describe concern at the general underlying military influences and do not quote or imply specific local incidents or individuals in Cambridge.
+The terms used by these sources are not extreme or damning of Scouting and acknowledge the many good aspects of Scouting which they widely borrowed.

 The term ‘the Cambridge area’ is equally vague; although this may be no more than ignorance of Scouting boundaries or a wish to include one or two members over the border it brings an unhelpful lack of clarity.
 It may be that I have missed some Scouters; not recognising the names coming from outside my Cambridge centric sphere of knowledge.